luc-github/ESP3D-TFT/docs/project-arch.md

 #### hardware directory

 The `hardware` directory contains the hardware specific files like drivers, partitions description, specific sdkconfig, hardware configuration files.
 The hardware specific files are organized into one common subdirectory and one subdirectory for each supported hardware platform.
+- `common`: Contains the common hardware specific files like  partitions description, specific sdkconfig
+- `drivers_common`: Contains the common drivers for all the boards
+- `drivers_video_i80`: Contains the drivers for the i80 video drivers which cannot be in common drivers because of the specific sdkconfig
+- `drivers_video_rgb`: Contains the drivers for the rgb video drivers which cannot be in common drivers because of the specific sdkconfig
+- `drivers_usb_otg`: Contains the drivers for the usb otg which cannot be in common drivers because of the specific sdkconfig and hardware
+- `<BOARD_NAME>`: Contains the hardware drivers, definitions, partitions and sdkconfig specific files for the <BOARD_NAME> board
+- ...

 | Drivers |Type | Depend | ESP32_2432S028R |  ESP32_3248S035C | ESP32_3248S035R | ESP32_ROTRICS_DEXARM35| ESP32_CUSTOM |